-Three of the Company's loans falling due in 2017 were restructured and the Company plans to negotiate restructurings with certain other lenders and other loans are subject to legal proceedings.
+Three of the Company's loans falling due in 2017 were restructured during 2017, the Company plans to negotiate restructurings with certain other lenders and other loans are subject to legal proceedings.
 Some of these loans as well as other creditors are now past due and there is a risk that lenders or other creditors could take recovery action potentially affecting the Company's ability to continue to operate.
 Further details of loans are provided in note 18 of the 2017 consolidated financial statements.

-The Company is currently the subject of a Cease Trade Order ("CTO") issued by the Alberta Securities Commission June 29, 2018 due to the late filing of these consolidated financial statements and related filings as well as its late filings for the first quarter of 2018.
+The Company is currently the subject of a Cease Trade Order ("CTO") issued by the Alberta Securities Commission on June 29, 2018 due to the late filing of its consolidated financial statements and related filings for the year ended December 31, 2017 as well as its late filings for these condensed consolidated interim financial statements and related documents.
 This prevents the trading in and purchasing of the Company's ordinary shares in Canada while the order remains in effect.